PCT :: A LOOK BACK

 Though I’ve kept many blogs in many formats, this has been by far my favorite.
 Photos have proven a much more capable medium than narratives.
 I’m grateful that this current format is designed to include both, because it showcases my primary work and still allows me to relay the nuances of my experience which I either failed or neglected to capture on film.
 Taken as a whole, this blog encompasses my experience as well as I could’ve imagined.
 And yet, it feels altogether inadequate.

 Either way, I must begin.
 But where?
 Well- at the beginning, of course.
-I began my trek at the US-Mexican border on April 18th, a cool overcast morning.
+I began my trek at the US-Mexico border on April 18th, a cool overcast morning.
 The first day was surreal.
 Despite my endless planning and research, I felt disconnected from my ambition, like I didn’t fully understand what lie ahead.

 The Pacific Crest Trail is a hike.
 Daunting and logistically cumbersome as it is, it’s just a hike.
 The path is well-marked, well-maintained and reasonably graded.
 It’s tame, a cookie cutter.
 In fact, I’d say it demands more luck than skill.
 Luck with the weather; luck with wildfires; luck with injuries.
 The resources are unparalleled: guides, maps, blogs, apps.
 It’s all laid out if ya care to have a look.
 The experience itself is challenging, but not so hard-fought as one might imagine.
 I don’t mean to undermine the accomplishment; it’s an amazing one.
 I also don’t mean to imply any shortcoming on the part of those who don’t finish.
 In a given year, only about half of all aspiring thru-hikers realize their goal.
 What could possibly go wrong on a trail where there is a smartphone application that tells you literally anything you might want to know, including your exact location down to the nearest hundredth of a mile?
 Lots, actually.
 Injury, obligations at home, inadequate fiscal planning, and shaky resolve describe a few common tales of woe.